PowerShell/PowerShell/ADOPTERS.md

   as well as supporting PowerShell Core in both Windows and Linux EC2 Images.
 * [Azure Resource Manager Deployment Scripts](https://learn.microsoft.com/azure/azure-resource-manager/templates/deployment-script-template) Complete the "last mile" of your Azure Resource Manager (ARM) template deployments with a Deployment Script, which enables you to run an arbitrary PowerShell script in the context of a deployment.
   Designed to let you complete tasks that should be part of a deployment, but are not possible in an ARM template today — for example, creating a Key Vault certificate or querying an external API for a new CIDR block.
-* [Azure Pipelines Hosted Agents](https://learn.microsoft.com/azure/devops/pipelines/agents/hosted?view=azure-devops) Windows, Ubuntu, and MacOS Agents used by Azure Pipelines customers have PowerShell pre-installed so that customers can make use of it for all their CI/CD needs.
+* [Azure Pipelines Hosted Agents](https://learn.microsoft.com/azure/devops/pipelines/agents/hosted?view=azure-devops) Windows, Ubuntu, and macOS Agents used by Azure Pipelines customers have PowerShell pre-installed so that customers can make use of it for all their CI/CD needs.
 * [GitHub Actions Virtual Environments for Hosted Runners](https://help.github.com/actions/reference/virtual-environments-for-github-hosted-runners) Windows, Ubuntu, and macOS virtual environments used by customers of GitHub Actions include PowerShell out of the box.
 * [GitHub Actions Python builds](https://github.com/actions/python-versions) GitHub Actions uses PowerShell to automate building Python from source for its runners.
 * [Microsoft HoloLens](https://www.microsoft.com/hololens) makes extensive use of PowerShell 7+ throughout the development cycle to automate tasks such as firmware assembly and automated testing.